 Each country establishes and maintains its standards for who is allowed to cross their border.

-Therefore, as long as felons present a valid passport, they will be allowed entry into the country.
+As long as felons present a valid passport and Visa, they will be allowed entry into the country.

 Another category of visa that may be required is a permanent visa.
 This is a visa for persons intending to live in Brazil.